airladon/FigureOne/docs/examples/Interactive Angle/README.md

 Change the angle size, rotation and position.

-Open `index.html` in a browser to view example.
+Open `index.html` in a browser to view example, or the example is hosted [here](https://airladon.github.io/FigureOne/examples/Interactive%20Angle/index.html).

 ![](./example.gif)